gchaperon/gchaperon/README.md

 ### Learning
 I also like learning new languages or dive deeper into ones I know only a little bit.
-So here are repost where I track my progress and exercises.
+So here are the repos where I track my progress and exercises.

 * [The C Programming Language](https://github.com/gchaperon/the-c-programming-language)